am-eskandari/comp7005-termproject-group03/README.md

    - `server-drop`: Drop chance for server-to-client packets (0.0 to 1.0).
    - `client-delay`: Delay chance for client-to-server packets (0.0 to 1.0).
    - `server-delay`: Delay chance for server-to-client packets (0.0 to 1.0).
-   - `client-delay-time`: Delay time for client-to-server packets (seconds).
+   - `client-delay-time`: Delay time for client-to-server packets (milliseconds).
-   - `server-delay-time`: Delay time for server-to-client packets (seconds).
+   - `server-delay-time`: Delay time for server-to-client packets (milliseconds).

 ### **Examples**
 - Set client drop chance to 30%: